InverterNetwork/contracts/src/modules/authorizer/role/Invariants.md

 - Tranfer your own Role to another address
 - Forward has role to external contracts // We removed that
 - Start directly with roles in a module
+- Can start directly with public roles in a module
+- Its possible to add a module Admin that can add function restrictions to module

 # Technology Invariants